 You need to open the case and clean the inside and the heatsink's cooling fins, for cleaning a computer, it's best to use canned compresed air, instead of a vacuum cleaner, this can be purchased from a computer store, or any Walmart.
 Please read the instructions prior to using.

-The Dimension C521 Service Manual is HERE and should help locating the heatsink and cleaning inside the case.
+The Dimension C521 Service Manual is HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> and should help locating the heatsink and cleaning inside the case.

 If my answer was helpful, please use the 'Did this answer the question' and click: YesForum Member since 2001I am not employed by Dell